orgua/Rostock_Mini_Pro_2/sources_bom/readme.md

 ### Optional:
 - Fans:	40mm, 120mm for cooling RAMPS-Board and the printed body http://www.ebay.de/itm/151644447282
-- Glas-plate on the Heat-bed (Alu-Heat-bed is not plane when hot) --> use from an old picture-frame
+- Glass-plate on the Heat-bed (Alu-Heat-bed is not plane when hot) --> use from an old picture-frame
 - 3x Belt Spring Tensioner http://www.ebay.de/itm/191732050982
 - z-probe
    - optical: see above for sensor and google for allan key z probe